sseguier/managed-doc/README.md

 This repository provides the documentation for Exoscale managed cloud products.

+# Description

+This website is build using [mkdocs](http://www.mkdocs.org/) documentation framework.
+It uses a theme replica of [ReadTheDocs](https://readthedocs.org/) and is built with Bootstrap.

+All configuration is done under mkdocs.yml and the site is distributed as a static website.

 # Contributing

-you need Python and pip as a requirement for this project.
+You need Python and pip as a requirement for this project.

 1. Fork this repository and clone it to your computer
 2. Create a Virtual environment `mkvirtualenv managed-docs`